allantargino/BotIntegrationWithQnA-LUIS/README.md

 }
 ```
 #### TurnOn intent ####
 When a user wants to turn on a light from a room the bot will simply reply saying that it will turn on the lights.
-In a real IoT scenario this would be the part when we call to a service such as EventHubs, IoTHub, or others to take care of the instruction and send an action to an IoT device.
+In a real IoT scenario this would be the part when there is a call to a service such as EventHubs, IoTHub, or others to take care of the instructions and send an action to an IoT device.
 After it sends the confirmation message to the user the bot returns a "TurnOn" text to the conversation flow:

 ```csharp
 [LuisIntent("TurnOn")]